Eos Global Expansion

 Chris Alderson MBE

-Chris Alderson is a seasoned CEO with over 25 years of experience, holding an honors degree from Durham University.
+Chris Alderson is a seasoned CEO with over 25 years of experience, holding an honours degree from Durham University.
 As the founder and CEO of various multinational corporations across sectors such as Manufacturing, Research & Development, Engineering, Consulting, Professional Services, and Human Resources, Chris has established a significant presence in the industry.
 He has served as an advisor to the British, Irish, and Japanese governments, contributing his expertise to international trade missions, particularly focusing on global expansion and international relations.
-His distinguished service to the industry was recognized with an MBE (Member of the Order of the British Empire) awarded by Her Majesty Queen Elizabeth II.
+His distinguished service to the industry was recognised with an MBE (Member of the Order of the British Empire) awarded by Her Majesty Queen Elizabeth II.

 Share: